Zura32/IT-Book-Base/README.md

 # IT-Book-Base
-Books, materials on various IT subjects
+Books, materials on various IT subjects in english and georgian (Mixed).